-English I Honors Summer/Outside Reading 2022-2023
+English I Honors Summer/Outside Reading 2023-2024

 English I Honors students have required reading during the summer in preparation for the course.
 Ray Bradbury's Fahrenheit 451 (1953), our fiction selection, should be read closely to prepare for class assessments (including possible literary circle discussions, objective exams, and essays) in the first weeks of the semester.
-You should have read the novel before the semester begins.
+You should have read the novel before the 2023-2024 school year begins.
+Your English teacher will set and discuss specific deadlines in the first week of school.